slugger7/coffee-talk/CoffeeTalk.md

 - Basics
 - What you need
 - Some resources
-- Coffee beans are actually seeds not beans
 - Chemistry experiment
 - Remember: enjoy it how you like it
 - Some "rules" can be broken